karinlag/submit_ena/submitreads.md

 * Study (project): this is the file that will describe the study, and which will result in a ENA accession number for your reads.
 * Sample: a study consists of one or more samples.
 This file contains sample information.
 One file can contain information regarding one to many samples.
 * Experiment: each sample has been sequenced.
-This then constitutes an experiment, which is then described in this file One Experiment file can contain one to many experiments.
+This then constitutes an experiment, which is then described in this file.
+One Experiment file can contain one to many experiments.
 * Run: within each experiment, one or more sequencing runs have been done.
 In most cases, when there is only one pair of fastq files, there will be only one Run per Experiment.
 If there are more, more Runs  describing each run has to be created.
 One Run file can contain one to many Runs.
 This is the file that contains the filenames of the files transferred to the ENA dropbox above.
 * Submission: whenever a file (any of the ones mentioned above) is to be transferred to ENA, a file has to accompany it that tells the system on the other side what is to be done with it.
 This is the role of the submission file.